abhi061201/calculator/README.md

 # Calculator

-1.This is an android App made with the help of flutter<br />.
+1.This is an android App made with the help of flutter.<br />
-2.It uses math_expression package from pub dev community.
+2.It uses math_expression package from pub dev community.<br />
-3.It has same functionality as normal Calculator.
+3.It has same functionality as normal Calculator.<br />

 ## Scrrenshot